>

 G

-Aeroplanes that fly high up in the sky
+Aeroplanes they fly high up in the sky

 A/g